 Oracle Forms was a popular solution back in the day, and it still lingers in the tech stacks of many companies.
 However, Oracle is slowly moving away from this technology – the end of its Premier Support status is already in sight.
 It’s a good time to consider an Oracle Forms migration – especially making a move to APEX.

 Update: This article was originally published in May 2022.
-However, it was updated several times with new information (including details about our Forms to APEX Migration Calculator and Data Randomizer tools).
-The latest update was in September 2024 and contained information about APEX’s AI features and the new version of our Migration Calculator.
+However, it was updated several times with new details.
+The latest update was in January 2025 and contained information about the current timeframe for Oracle Forms support, our AI Forms to APEX Assistant and a Forms to APEX migration FAQ.

-In this guide, I’ll explain how Oracle Forms migration to Oracle APEX can benefit your business, and also show you a real-life case study of such a migration carried out by us at Pretius.
+In this guide, I’ll explain how Oracle Forms migration to Oracle APEX can benefit your business, show you a real-life case study of such a migration, and our new tool that can help you estimate the migration project – 🤖 AI Forms to APEX Assistant.
 At the end of this article, there’s also a free 👉 Oracle Forms Migration Checklist waiting for you.

 A little bit of history